rforbiodatascience24/group_07_project/README.md

--   **NEED**: variance explained and expected variance explained (maybe?) in gene expression for age, species, and sex for each species (will do separate bars for each of the 3 species)
+-   **NEED**: variance explained and expected variance explained (maybe?) in gene expression for age, species, and sex for each species (will do separate bars for each of the 3 species) - created in 5.1 > cube regression done, calculating variance explained from R squared

 -   show that age explains the largest part of gene expression